A Letter To Moms With That Kid

 So the kid in class who hits, throws, kicks, spits… the politically correct way of saying, “Your child was a bit wild today.”
 We all know what that means. lol

-a letter to moms of that kid
+letter to moms with that kid

 I am here to tell you that you are awesome.
 Since you love your child, feed your child, cloth your child and discipline your child.
 You are a great mom!!